tintin10q/csai_ml_final_summary/ML_final_summary.md

 #### Limitations:
 - Varying densities because your cluster size varies
 - Is slower with High-dimensional data
-- Epislon is hard to pick (can be done based on number of clusters though)
+- Epsilon is hard to pick (can be done based on number of clusters though)

 All with all this is a really good technique and can even predict hard clusters like this no problem.

 ![Hard to predict cluster](hardcluster.png)

 ## Mixture methods
 The idea of a mixture model is that you want to find a generative model.
-This means finding a the parameters for a function p(x).
+This means finding the parameters for a function p(x).

 This method makes a couple assumptions
 - Data is mixture of small number of known distributions
 - Each mixture component distribution can be learned "simply"
 - Each point comes from one particular component

-The goal is to learn the component paramets and weights of the components.
+The goal is to learn the component parameters and weights of the components.

 ![P formula mix models](p_formulamixmodels.png)

 ### Gaussian Mixture models
-Here you assume that each component is created by a Gaussian distribution and there is a multinomial distrobution over the components.
+Here you assume that each component is created by a Gaussian distribution and there is a multinomial distribution over the components.

 Here is is the big scary formula:

 ![Gaussian mixture model formula for p(x)](big_scary_formula.png)

 The parameters are learned by a process called **non-convex optimization**.
 You make a lot of distributions for each potential cluster and then merge them together based on how good they are.
-Each distrobution you gerenate is called a **component**.
-This is done with an algoritm called the **EM algorithm**.
+Each distribution you generate is called a **component**.
+This is done with an algorithm called the **EM algorithm**.
 The EM algorithm assigns points to the components and then calculates the mean and the variance.
-You initialize this method with K-means and then you do random restarts.
+You initialize this method with K-means, and then you do random restarts.

 This gives you different distributions each time.
 The idea is that you merge the distributions you got into a final distribution.